box solver¶

 Variable-sized bin packing

-Maximum weight
+Maximum weight in bins

-The Box solver takes as input:
+The box solver takes as input:

 an item CSV file; option: